Representation Learning with Statistical Independence to Mitigate Bias: Introduction

 We evaluate BR-Net on two datasets that allow us to highlight different aspects of the method in comparison with a wide range of baselines.
-First, we test it on a \textit{medical imaging application}, \ie, predicting the human immunodeficiency virus (HIV) diagnosis directly from T1-weighted Magnetic Resonance Images (MRIs).
-As documented by the HIV literature, HIV accelerates the aging process of the brain \cite{cole2017increased}, thereby introducing a task bias with respect to age.
+First, we test it on a \textit{medical imaging application}, \ie, distinguishing T1-weighted Magnetic Resonance Images (MRIs) of patients with the human immunodeficiency virus (HIV) from those of healthy subjects.
+As documented by the HIV literature, HIV accelerates the aging process of the brain \cite{cole2017increased}, thereby introducing a task bias with respect to age (a continuous variable).
 In other words, if a predictor is trained not considering age as a protected variable (or confounder as referred to in medical studies), the predictor may actually learn the brain aging patterns rather than actual HIV markers.
 Then, we evaluate BR-Net for \textit{gender classification} using the Gender Shades Pilot Parliaments Benchmark (GS-PPB) dataset \cite{buolamwini2018gender}.
 We use different backbones pre-trained on ImageNet \cite{deng2009imagenet} in BR-Net and fine-tune them for our specific task, \ie, gender prediction from face images.
-We show that prediction accuracy of the vanilla model is dependent on the subject's skin color (quantified by the `shade' variable), which is not the case for BR-Net.
-Our comparison with several baselines and prior state-of-the-art shows that BR-Net not only learns features impartial to race (verified by feature and saliency visualizations) but also results in higher classification accuracy (Fig. \ref{fig:gs_viz}).
+We show that prediction accuracy of the vanilla model is dependent on the subject's skin color (quantified by the `shade' variable, an ordinal variable), which is not the case for BR-Net.
+Our comparison with several baselines and prior state-of-the-art shows that BR-Net not only learns features impartial to race (verified by feature embedding visualizations) but also results in higher accuracy (Fig. \ref{fig:gs_viz}).